jgyates/genmon/README.md

 # genmon
 # Generator Monitoring Application

-This project will monitor a backup generator that utilizes the Generac Evolution Controller.
+This project will monitor a backup generator that utilizes the Generac Evolution or Nexus Controllers.
 The project is written mostly in python and has been tested with a Raspberry Pi 3.
-Ideally you would need to create a physical enclosure for your raspberry pi and possibly make a cable to connect the raspberry pi to the Evolution controller.
-If you are comfortable doing these things and you have a backup generator that has an Generac Evolution controller then this project may be of interest to you.
+Ideally you would need to create a physical enclosure for your raspberry pi and possibly make a cable to connect the raspberry pi to the Evolution or Nexus controller.
+If you are comfortable doing these things and you have a backup generator that has an Generac Evolution or Nexus controller then this project may be of interest to you.

 ## Functionality
    The software supports the following features:

     Monitoring of the generator to to detect and report the following:
-        - Maintenance, Start / Stop and Alarm Logs
+        - Maintenance, Start / Stop and Alarm Logs (Nexus only supports Start / Stop Log)
         - Generator warnings and faults (Wiring Error, High Temp on air cooled models, Low Oil Pressure, low coolant on liquid cooled models)
         - Generator Status: